The Palace

 Many of these items are housed in the Palace of Westminster and the Restoration and Renewal Programme will organise their removal and safe return as well as safeguard those which must remain in the Palace during the building works.

-There are several distinct collections which will have to be carefully managed: the Historic Furniture and Decorative Arts Collection; the Parliamentary Art Collection; the Architectural Fabric Collection and Libraries and Archives.
+There are several distinct collections which will have to be carefully managed: the Historic Furniture and Decorative Arts Collection; the Parliamentary Art Collection; the Architectural Fabric Collection, Libraries and the Parliamentary Archives.
+The move of the Parliamentary Archives is being led by the Archives Relocation Programme.

 New Dawn, at the entrance to St Stephen’s Hall, is a light sculpture commemorating the campaign for women’s right to vote.